elephantscale/internet2-cloud-course-v2/labs/03-compute/vms.md

 ## Google-1: Creating a VM in Google Cloud (Basic)

-* This lab will walk you through, how to setup a VM and install a simple web server on it.
+* This lab will walk you through setting up a VM and installing a simple web server on it.
 * Runtime: 40 mins
 * Level: Intro
 * Instructions: